Adidas Aims To Eliminate Use Of ‘Virgin Plastic’ By 2024

 Sportswear manufacturer Adidas has stated that they intend to use only recycled plastic for their products by the year 2024.
-This move will have an impact on their manufacturing of everything from shoes to sports bras, and everything in-between.
+This move will have an impact on their manufacturing of everything from shoes to sports bras and everything in between.
 Environmentalists have hailed the move to expand on the recycling the already do with their Parley line, and that Adidas estimates they will save in the range of 40 tons of plastic this year alone.

-Plastic is cited as being one of the most common durable man-made materials on the planet by National Geographic in their “Planet or Plastics” series, yet the rate it is recycled at is considered very low.
-Steel and iron are recycled at a rate of about 88% according to AZo CleanTech, and paper products are almost up to 60%, but for plastics, the recycling rate is still down around 14%.
-While plastic drink containers are cited as the most commonly recycled plastic product by EarthEasy, still only 25% of those are estimated to be recycled.
+Plastic is cited as being one of the most common durable man-made materials on the planet by National Geographic in their “Planet or Plastics” series, yet the rate it is recycled is considered very low.
+Steel and iron are recycled at a rate of about 88 percent, according to AZo CleanTech, and paper products are almost up to 60 percent, but for plastics, the recycling rate is still down around 14 percent.
+While plastic drink containers are cited as the most commonly recycled plastic product by EarthEasy, still only 25 percent of those are estimated to be recycled.

-Adidas stated that they will gradually reduce the use of plastics in their warehouses, distribution centers, offices, stores, and sportswear over the next 6 years until “virgin plastic” has been fully replaced by recycled plastic.
-The move, they believe, is not only the environmentally conscious thing to do, but will make their products and brand more sustainable.
-Within a year, Adidas told CNN Money, they expect that their summer apparel line will contain about 41% recycled polyester.
+Adidas stated that they will gradually reduce the use of plastics in their warehouses, distribution centers, offices, stores, and sportswear over the next six years until “virgin plastic” has been fully replaced by recycled plastic.
+The move, they believe, is not only the environmentally conscious thing to do but will make their products and brand more sustainable.
+Within a year, Adidas told CNN Money, they expect that their summer apparel line will contain about 41 percent recycled polyester.

 Create the future.